stupidFLOWERch/Brick-Breaker-Game/README.md

 ## Compilation Instruction

 1. Download the zip file.
 2. Unzip the file to any path.
 3. Open Intellij.
 4. Go to file.
 5. Go to Open.
 6. Select the unzipped file to oepn.
+7. If you don't have javafx-sdk-21.0.1, go to [here](https://gluonhq.com/products/javafx/) and download SDK Version 21.0.1.
-    7. Go to file again.
+8. Go to file again.
-    8. Go to project structure.
+9. Go to project structure.
-    9. Go to libraries.
+10. Go to libraries.
-    10. Press on + symbol above lib.
+11. Press on + symbol above lib.
-    11. Select java.
+12. Select java.
-    12. Go to the path of your javafx-sdk-21.0.1
+13. Go to the path of your javafx-sdk-21.0.1
-    13. Select lib.
+14. Select lib.
-    14. Press ok and apply.
+15. Press ok and apply.
+16. Now you can start to play the game.

 ## Version Control